huddy987/Git_stats/README.md

 # Git Stats:

-Git stats is a Github scraper for the most popular Python, C++, and Javascript projects, which has functionality for saving to a database.
+Git stats is a Github scraper for the most popular Python, C++, and Javascript projects that exist on Github!
+All stats are stored to a database which can be used for other purposes later on.

 ## To run the scraper:
 Create a new file called private.py with the following line: